 – Ear specific, frequency specific testing

 – Often requires numerous appointments to obtain consistent and reliable results, especially in young children

 - Speech Perception Testing (Dependent upon child’s speech / spoken language level)

 – Testing completed to determine the child’s ability to understand speech via listening alone.

 – Often looks at both single words and sentences as well as in quiet and/or simulated noise

 - An assessment to determine the function of the vestibular (balance) system prior to implantation.
 (See Richter Family Clinic for Balance Disorders)

 - Assessment to determine each child’s communication levels prior to cochlear implantation

 - Assessment conducted to evaluate the child’s cognitive levels, attention and behavior.
 Requires both parents to attend.

 - Conducted to assess the family structure and support as the family’s involvement in the process is imperative to maximize the child’s potential for success with a cochlear implant.

-- CT Scan: allows the surgeon to view the bony structures in the auditory system, including the cochlear formation
+- CT/MRI scan: allows the surgeon to view the bony and soft structures in the auditory system.

 - Vision Testing